tplinderoth/research_studies/Mosaic_FSJ/README.md

 ### Data

-Data used to produce the results of this study are publically available on Dryad (temporary link for peer review):
+Data used to produce the results of this study are publically available on Dryad: <https://doi.org/10.5061/dryad.z612jm6j0>